neondatabase/website/content/docs/introduction/billing.md

 To cancel your subscription to a Neon paid plan:

-1. Navigate to the Billing page in the Neon Console.
+1. Navigate to the **Billing** page in the Neon Console.
 1. Click **Cancel subscription**
-1. In the **Cancel Subscription** dialog, provide any details about the cancelled and click **Submit**.
+1. In the **Cancel Subscription** dialog, enter your cancellation request, and click **Submit**.

 This action initiates the cancellation.
-If your data exceeds  free-tier storage limits, you will be contacted by support with a request to reduce your storage before the paid plan is cancelled and free-tier limits are applied.
+If your data exceeds  free-tier storage limits, you will be contacted by the Neon Support team with a request to reduce your storage before the paid plan is cancelled and free-tier limits are applied.

 ## Billing metrics explained